iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Lower Semi-Continuity.md

 $$

 In the above case 3., 4., finite number of intersection and union of closed set is still a closed set.
-However, infinitely many union of open sets is always an open set, meaning that inifinitely may intersection of closed set is still a closed set, justifying 3. in the infinite case.
+However, infinitely many unions of open sets is always an open set, meaning that infinitely may intersection of closed set is still a closed set, justifying 3. in the infinite case.
-Infinitely many intersection of closed set is not a closed set.
+Infinitely many intersections of closed set is not a closed set.
 Simply consider the closure of the list of singletons $\text{cl}\{1/n : n \in \mathbb N\}$.

 #### **Thm | Composition with a Continuous Mapping**